 The design, engineering, manufacturing, sales and service of intelligent, connected electric vehicles is a capital-intensive business.
 FF has incurred losses from operations and has had negative cash flows from operating activities since inception.
-FF incurred a net loss of \$153 million for the three months ended March 31, 2022 and \$147 million for the years ended December 31, 2021 and 2020, respectively.
-Net cash used in operating activities was \$122 million for the three months ended March 31, 2022 and \$340 million and \$41 million for the years ended December 31, 2021 and 2020, respectively.
+FF incurred a net loss of \$517 million and \$147 million for the years ended December 31, 2021 and 2020, respectively.
+Net cash used in operating activities was \$340 million and \$41 million for the years ended December 31, 2021 and 2020, respectively.
 Since inception, FF has made significant investments in technology as well as vehicle design, development and tooling, construction of manufacturing facilities, employee compensation and benefits and marketing and branding.
 FF expects to continue or increase such investments, however, there can be no assurance these investments will result in the successful and timely delivery of FF 91 series or subsequent vehicle programs, or at all.